techidaily/site-extra-skills/source/_posts/updated-perfect-your-video-nine-essential-filters-for-live-streaming.md

 You can easily add filters to OBS studio by clicking 'Right' and selecting 'Filters.'
 Now click the (+) sign and select your desired filter.
 Based on source type, the filters may vary.
 The settings in OBS help change the Webcam through settings like exposure, white balance, gain (light sensitivity of camera), etc.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 As a result, you can make your videos attractive and presentable with a **beauty** **filter for live streaming**.
 Among these filter apps, SplitCam is totally free of cost and highly recommended with no limitation as compatible with all windows versions.
 If you want to save your streaming video for more editing, Filmora is considered the best screen recording professional app for various users.